j2969719/doublecmd-plugins/utils/marker/readme.md

 Marker (cross-platform)
 -----------------------

-2019.11.07
+2020.02.07

-Marker for file highlighting "on the fly".
+Marker for file highlighting like in *Colors* > *File types*, but "on the fly": add selected color, delete or change.
+So you can use this scripts for file tagging.
 You can use any number of colors.

 Written on Lua, see [DC Help > 2.10.
 Lua scripting > 2.
 DLL required](http://doublecmd.github.io/doc/en/lua.html#dllrequired).